 - Speech that is not welcome or that is personally offensive, whether it is based on ethnicity, race, gender, age, body size, disability, veteran status, marital status, sexual orientation, gender identity, or any other reason unrelated to scientific merit.

-- Deliberate intimidation, stalking, following, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome attention.
+- Deliberate intimidation, stalking, following, sustained disruption of talks or other events, inappropriate contact, and unwelcome attention through any medium.

 Any harassment, whether experienced directly or witnessed, should be reported promptly to Jean Rosenberg, Director, Meetings and Events, ASPB – email@example.com or +1 301-792-5883.
-If the situation feels or seems imminently unsafe, please use a hotel phone and ask for security immediately.
 All complaints will be taken seriously and responded to promptly.
 Confidentiality will be maintained to the extent that it does not compromise the rights of others.

 What We Will Do